 Situated by the waterfront of Marina Bay, Gardens by the Bay consists of three parts.
 The Bay South Garden is the most popular section and home to the Supertrees, Flower Dome, and Cloud Forest.
-A map of the Bay South Garden allows you to navigate the park with ease.

 The Bay East Garden is the second largest of the three but far less crowded than Bay South.
 This area is more like an actual park.
 It offers a respite from the hustle and bustle of the city with ample greenery and stunning views of the Singapore skyline, and is a perfect place to cycle, walk, and run.